avramirez/iOS-drawing-animation/README.md

 Different ways to have a drawing animation effect in iOS.

-- Native iOS CAShapeLayer and CAAnimation
+- iOS CAShapeLayer and CAAnimation
 - Video - MediaPlayer.framework
 - HTML5/JQuery animation - UIWebView

+### iOS CAShapeLayer and CAAnimation

+Animating the property of CAShapeLayer strokeEnd

 ### Video - MPMoviePlayerController